microsoft/TemplateStudio/docs/templates.md

 # Understanding the Templates

 Templates are used to generate the code.
-In Windows Template Studio we have the following kinds of templates: Frameworks, Projects Types, Pages and Features.
+In Windows Template Studio we have the following kinds of templates: Frameworks, Projects Types, Pages, Features, Services and Testing.

 For example, consider the following scenarios: